danielbodnar/awesome-stars/README.md

 ## zig

+- [mitchellh/libxev](https://github.com/mitchellh/libxev) - libxev is a cross-platform, high-performance event loop that provides abstractions for non-blocking IO, timers, events, and more and works on Linux (io_uring or epoll), macOS (kqueue), and Wasm + WASI
+- [mattnite/gyro](https://github.com/mattnite/gyro) - A  Zig package manager with an index, build runner, and build dependencies.
+- [nektro/zigmod](https://github.com/nektro/zigmod) - 📦 A package manager for the Zig programming language.
 - [kprotty/zap](https://github.com/kprotty/zap) - An asynchronous runtime with a focus on performance and resource efficiency.
 - [zigzap/zap](https://github.com/zigzap/zap) - blazingly fast backends in zig
 - [riverwm/river](https://github.com/riverwm/river) - A dynamic tiling Wayland compositor